Figeater beetle: Diet

 The figeater beetle is native to moister areas of the American southwest, where its natural diet includes fruit from cacti and sap from desert trees.
 Their range has expanded considerably since the 1960s with the increasing availability of home gardens, compost piles, and organic mulch.
 The larvae eat decomposing organic matter, such as that found in compost piles, manure piles, and organic mulch, and occasionally plant roots, such as the roots of grass in lawns.

 The adult's primary food has become fruit in gardens and orchards.
 They prefer sweet food, which includes the leaves, flowers, and saps of some plants and ripe or overripe fruit.
 Fruit with tough skins are too hard for them to bite through, so they most often eat softer-skinned fruit such as figs, peaches, grapes, pears, and tomatoes, among others.
 The beetles are particularly attracted to ripening and fermenting fruit, which emit gases that lead the beetles to them, and to fruit that other animals or insects have already damaged.
 In most small gardens, the adult beetles are minor pests that do little damage; however, they can swarm on soft or damaged fruit and have been known to eat an entire garden grape or fig crop.
 They are not considered to be an important pest because they do not damage lawns as larvae and trees as much as June beetles or Japanese beetles.
+They have the potential to be considered of agricultural importance in the future.

+Habitat & Distribution

+Distribution of C. mutabilis ranges from the US to northern South America, and has been recorded in almost all of Mexico.
+They inhabit tropical and subtropical forests, oak forests, and cloud forests, as well as many different types of vegetation and land in urban areas between 0 - 2,700 meters above sea level.